YorkerCoder/hello-world/README.md

 # hello-world
 Hi this is my first repo everyone.
-My favorite programming language is C# and my favorite food is pizza
+My favorite programming language is C# and my favorite food is pizza.